Questions to Ask Your Nutritionist or Dietitian

 Your digestive system breaks down and absorbs nutrients you eat through food so those nutrients can get passed on to other parts of your body.
 Having a healthy digestive system means better health overall.

 If you experience digestive issues such as excessive bloating, constipation, and diarrhea, you will want to bring that up to a nutrition expert.
 A dietitian can help you identify potential foods you are intolerant to.
-You can also learn which foods are the best for digestive health, which to avoid, and possibly some supplements and lifestyle changes that will promote a healthy gut.
+You can also learn which foods are best for digestive health, which to avoid, and possibly some supplements and lifestyle changes to promote a healthy gut.

 9) What are some low-calorie snack options?